Nicholas Callan

-Father Nicholas Joseph Callan (22 December 1799 – 10 January 1864) was an Irish priest and scientist from Darver, County Louth, Ireland.
-He was Professor of Natural Philosophy in Maynooth College in County Kildare from 1834, and is best known for his work on the induction coil.
+Nicholas Joseph Callan (22 December 1799 – 10 January 1864) was an Irish physicist and Catholic priest known for his work on the induction coil.

 Early life and education

-He attended school at an academy in Dundalk.
+He was born and raised in Dundalk, County Louth, where he attended school at an academy.
 His local parish priest, Father Andrew Levins, then took him in hand as an altar boy and Mass server, and saw him start the priesthood at Navan seminary.
 He entered Maynooth College in 1816.
-In his third year at Maynooth, Callan studied natural and experimental philosophy under Dr. Cornelius Denvir.
-He introduced the experimental method into his teaching, and had an interest in electricity and magnetism.
+In his third year at Maynooth, Callan studied natural and experimental philosophy under Cornelius Denvir.
+He introduced the experimental method into his teaching and had an interest in electricity and magnetism.

 Callan was ordained a priest in 1823 and went to Rome to study at Sapienza University, obtaining a doctorate in divinity in 1826.
 While in Rome he became acquainted with the work of the pioneers in electricity such as Luigi Galvani (1737–1798) who was a pioneer in bioelectricity and Alessandro Volta (1745–1827) who is known especially for the development of the electric battery.
-In 1826, Callan returned to Maynooth as the new Professor of Natural Philosophy (now called physics), where he also began working with electricity in his basement laboratory at the college.
+In 1826, Callan returned to Maynooth as the new professor of natural philosophy (now called physics), where he also began working with electricity in his basement laboratory at the college.